NeXt-Warning-System/glossary/README.md

 ## Q<a name="Q"></a>

 **Quickdial**
-Quickdial codes are used within the IVR as a way of navigating to a Target Area.
-All Flood Alerts and Flood Warning Areas need to have a unique 6-digit Quickdial code which are created and managed by Area Flood Resilience Teams.
-When referring to Quickdial numbers, it should be one word and always capitalised.
+Quickdial numbers are used within the IVR as a way of navigating to a Target Area.
+All flood alerts and flood warning areas need to have a unique 6-digit Quickdial number is they are to appear on the IVR.
+When referring to quickdial numbers, it should be one word and capitalised if at the start of a sentence.

 ## R<a name="R"></a>